learn-co-curriculum/skills-based-js-intro-to-functions/README.md

   console.log('I was called!')
 }
 ```
-//If I execute the above code in FireFox I'll get error message "SyntaxError: missing ; before statement" so I added a semicolon //before console.log.
-After that FireFox reported: "unreachable code after return statement" which matches what you are describing //below.
-Anything after the return statement can't be executed.

 Then we can call it with `say("Howdy", "partner")` — but we only see `"Howdy, partner!"` in the browser console, meaning that we only `return`-ed the value — we never logged "I was called!".